fpillet/NSLogger/README.markdown

 Your traces can be saved to a `.nsloggerdata` file, and reloaded later.
-Note that the NSLogger desktop viewer **requires Mac OS X 10.6** or later.
+Note that the NSLogger Mac OS X viewer requires **Mac OS X 10.6 or later**.

 ![Filter Editor](http://github.com/fpillet/NSLogger/raw/master/Screenshots/filtereditor.png "Filter Editor")